RichardValerosoUniverse/World-at-35/README.md

 https://GitHub.com/RichardValerosoUniverse is a licensed owner of the Universo and Mundo, regarding to what should have been your names to be like from your First, Middle and Surname.
 What is applicable to me could have been not applicable to others.
 It depends entirely on your Faith to God and how you become an impact on somebody's life.

-Definitely, I deserve the very best of both WORLDS.
+Definitely, I deserve the very best of both or triple or quadrupple  WORLDS.

 I am a Filipino!
-And always proud to one.
+And always proud to be one.

-Basically, I am so technically techy with the spirits of all existing branches of sciences and those fields of warship and battles.
+Basically, I am so technically techy with the spirits of all existing branches of sciences and banking institutions, including  those fields of warship and battles.

 With all of these, I am still at my greatest sanity and never I was ever fooled into believing something that is OUT of contexts with regard to my experiences.
 Like in Team Experiences in the GitHub Universe.

 Am I hallucinating?
 Am I in the state of DELUSIONS?
-The answer is Not applicable to me because I am a Psychiatrist myself, depending on the environment and scenario I am in.
-I can be professionally be the exact professional that I want to be!
+The answer is Not applicable to me because I am a Licensed and confirmed Psychiatrist myself.
+I can be whoever that I want to be depending on the environment and scenario I am in and with the virtue of the Universe that is within me, in my soul, mind and body I am the exact professional that I want to be!

 Am I in the United States Of America?
 The answer is YES, I am at the moment in Washington, DC.
+Sooner or later, I will be in the other 49 States.

-A lot of things/stuff will progress and become the reality as I will be travelling in all my Kingdoms in Canada and in the Philippines.
+A lot of things/stuff will progress and become the reality as I will be travelling in all my Kingdoms in Canada and in the Philippines and other Kingdoms and territories under my administration and power bestowed to me by Yours Truly.
 I definitely own the Planetarium, the Universo and Mundo.
 I am everywhere!!! 👀 👁️ 👀 👁️

-I am insane to be SANE.

-I love 💕 currencies, gold 🥇 🪙 cryptography and there are a lot more.
+I love 💕 currencies, gold, cash, electronic debit and credit, Confidential Funds, cryptography and there are a lot more.

 Again, it is what it is nevertheless.
 Precisely!